 RAJ PAL advises clients in WTO dispute settlement proceedings, U.S. trade remedy proceedings, CIT/CAFC and binational panel litigation, investor-state arbitrations, and other complex matters related to international trade and investment.
 He is counsel in the firm’s Global Arbitration, Trade and Advocacy practice.

 Raj has extensive experience representing sovereign governments, industry associations, and individual companies at every level of WTO dispute settlement proceedings, including at the panel and Appellate Body stages, and in the implementation and retaliation phases of disputes.
 Raj has advised clients in several WTO disputes, including disputes related to:

-- customs valuation issues under the WTO Customs Valuation Agreement; and
+- customs valuation issues under the WTO Customs Valuation Agreement;

 In addition, Raj counsels sovereign governments and private parties as to whether government measures are consistent with the WTO Covered Agreements.
-On behalf of clients involved in foreign trade remedy investigations, Raj often works with local counsel to structure arguments in the domestic proceedings to ensure the results of those investigations are consistent with WTO rules.
+On behalf of clients involved in foreign trade remedy investigations, Raj often works with local counsel to develop facts and structure arguments in the domestic proceedings to ensure the results of those investigations are consistent with WTO rules.